 More common than one might think is the problem of strawberry plants that are not producing or when a strawberry will not bloom.
 Instead, you may have lots of foliage and nothing else to show for all your hard efforts.
 So why is it that your strawberry plants are big but no strawberries, and how can you fix this common complaint?

 Why are There No Strawberries?

 There are several reasons for poor strawberry production, everything from poor growing conditions to improper watering.
 Here are some of the most common reasons for strawberries with no fruit:

-Poor growing conditions – Although they will usually grow just about anywhere, strawberries prefer well-draining, organic soil and a combination of warm and cool growing conditions in order to produce adequate fruit.
+Poor growing conditions – Although they’ll usually grow just about anywhere, strawberries prefer well-draining, organic soil and a combination of warm and cool growing conditions in order to produce adequate fruit.
 These plants grow best with warm days and cool nights.
 Plants that are grown when it’s too hot will likely not produce many berries, if any.
 Likewise, if a cold snap occurs, especially while the plants are in bloom, the open blossoms van be damaged, resulting in little to no fruit.

 Watering issues – Either too little or too much water can also affect fruit production in strawberry plants, which have rather shallow root systems.
 These plants take in most of their water from the top few inches of the soil, which unfortunately tends to dry out the quickest.
 In addition, those grown in containers dry out faster too.
 In order to compensate for this, strawberry plants require plenty of water throughout the growing season in order to produce an abundance of fruit.
 However, too much water can be detrimental to the plants by rotting their crowns.
 If this happens, not only will plant growth and fruiting be limited, but the plants will likely die as well.